paulloy/msp4-brazen-mma/README.md

 they will not have to continuously log in.
 - There should be an option for a user to create a new password if they have forgotten it.
 - It should be obvious to the user when they are logged in.
 Display login/Register when a user is logged out, display Profile/log out when a user is logged in.
-- Messages should be displayed to the user why their login attempt failed. e.g. "incorrect password/email."
+- Messages should be displayed to the user as to why their login attempt failed. e.g., "incorrect password/email."
 - Logged in users should see a message informing them that their login was successful.

 Profiles:
 - Users should be able to view all their past orders, and update user information.

-#### Content Requirements
+Content Requirements

 Branding:
 - Website surface should conform to retailer branding.